Freymaurer/Pathician/README.md

 ## How To Create Character Information

 Example for **Character Information**
-For a detailed explaination to this topic please see the related documentation [Create Character](https://freymaurer.github.io/PathfinderAttackSimulator/CreateCharacter.html).
+For a detailed explanation to this topic please see the related documentation [Create Character](https://freymaurer.github.io/PathfinderAttackSimulator/CreateCharacter.html).

 ```fsharp
 open PathfinderLib.Library